-THEREFORE, BE IT RESOLVED, that the National Association for the Advancement of Colored People urges federal, state, and local policymakers to implement restorative justices practices and to devise means of rewarding schools that report accurate numbers for decreasing suspension rates for minority students and to call on states to publicly report their suspension rates disaggregated by race, gender, and ethnicity.
+THEREFORE, BE IT RESOLVED, that the National Association for the Advancement of Colored People urges federal, state, and local policymakers to implement and fully fund evidence-based restorative practices, positive behavioral interventions and supports, and tiered systems of support and to devise means of rewarding schools that report accurate numbers for decreasing suspension rates for minority students and to call on states to publicly report their suspension rates disaggregated by race, gender, and ethnicity.

-10. Challenges in Public Education: Book Bans, Teacher Shortages, and the Negative Effects of Right-Wing Miseducation Regarding Slavery
+10. Challenges in Public Education: Book Bans, Teacher Shortages, and the Negative Effects of Miseducation Regarding Slavery